jianghaochu/FormulaeforElasticityinNestedLogitModel/README.md

 <img src="https://render.githubusercontent.com/render/math?math=a %2B b">

-Another helpful function in SymPy that we are going to use a lot is taking the derivative, `diff()'.
+Another helpful function in SymPy that we are going to use a lot is taking the derivative, `diff()`.

 ```python